History of Ukrainian nationality: Cossacks

 Who and what were the Cossacks are questions of great historical significance for Ukraine.
 In military terms, Cossacks were fast mounted infantry.
 They were quick and manoeuvrable like Turkish cavalry but lacked the firepower of their European counterparts.
-In cultural terms, they are described as possessing a “martial spirit” and esprit du corps and known for their independent attitudes and democratic practices.
+In cultural terms, they are described as possessing a "martial spirit" and esprit du corps and known for their independent attitudes and democratic practices.
+The name Cossack is derived from the Turkish word meaning "free man", and this is exactly how Cossacks viewed themselves: free and independent from outside influence.
 Their origins lie in the establishment of small communities on the outskirts of Polish and Tsarist control, to the south and west of traditional centres of Ukrainian power and culture.
-They banded together for self-defence against raiders from all nations and took in people from all walks of life.

-Initially, Cossack bands acted much like pirates, raiding rich and lucrative cities all over the Black Sea and the Hellespont.
-The name Cossack is derived from the Turkish word meaning “free man”, and this is exactly how Cossacks viewed themselves: free and independent from outside influence.
-Ruthenian nobles, merchants, and serfs made up the majority of their ranks, but there were many Turks, Poles, and Russians as well.
-Thus, the “Cossack nation” did not correspond geographically, socially, or ethnically to Ruthenia, but they were intrinsically linked by language, religion, and cultural legacy.
+Ruthenian nobles, merchants, and serfs made up the majority, but there were many Turks, Poles, and Russians as well.
+Thus, the "Cossack nation" did not correspond geographically, socially, or ethnically to Ruthenia, but they were linked by Slavic language, Orthodox religion, and cultural legacy.
+They banded together for self-defence against empires and raiders of all nations; they also raided rich cities as far as the Black Sea and the Hellespont.

+Many different types of Cossack communities formed over time, including the Don, Zaporizhia, Terek, and Ural hosts.
+They were able to withstand imperial authority because of their remoteness, which gave these free communities time to grow and organise their military potential.
+Over time, Cossacks began to hire themselves out as mercenaries to various armies and kingdoms.
+In Poland, for example, there was a registry of Cossacks who fought for the Polish crown.
 Over time, Cossacks took up the mantle of defenders of the Ukrainian Orthodox faith, which legitimised their rule.

-As previously mentioned, the initial motivation for forming Cossack troops was defence from raids and the lawlessness of the frontier.
-Over time, Cossacks began to hire themselves out as mercenaries to various armies and kingdoms.
-In Poland, for example, there existed a registry of Cossacks who mobilised and fought for the Polish crown.
-Many different types of Cossack communities formed over time, including the Don, Zaporizhia, Terek, and Ural hosts.
-They were immune from imperial authority because of their remoteness, which gave these free communities time to grow and organise their military potential.